lecstor/redux-helpers/README.md

   mapActionsToProps
 );

-module.exports = connected(App);
+export default connected(App);
 ```

 ## Lazy-load Store Slices

-`reducer.js`, `actions.js`, and `selectors.js` remain the same, we just do things
+`reducer.js`, `actions.js`, `selectors.js`, and `app.js` remain the same, we
-a bit differently when it comes to putting it all together.
+just do things a bit differently when it comes to putting it all together.

 ### app-lazy/state/session/initial-state.js

-Break out initial state so we can use it when creating the store without importing
+Break out initial state so we can use it when creating the store without
-the rest of the slice code.
+importing the rest of the slice code.

 ```
-const initialState = {
+export default {
   user: null
 };

-export { initialState };
 ```

 ### app-lazy/state/session/index.js